optimusz/multimerch/readme.txt

 	   for modifications.

 	3. This extension may not work with heavily modified custom themes out of the box since it relies on specific lines of code found in the default theme.
-Contact us if that's the case.

 If you are using a renamed admin folder: